Readit News logoReadit News

 mocha_nate commented on JPMorgan Workers Ponder Union in Wake of Return-to-Office Mandate barrons.com/articles/jpmo... · Posted by u/yesthis

-paxys · 8 months ago
+paxys · a year ago

 What stopped them from doing exactly this 20 years ago?
 Turns out the differentiating factor isn't salary but talent.
 They pay you $$$$ because they can't find equivalent talent in India.
 And the talent that does exist in India isn't going to work for peanuts.